lemocla/Which-way-is-up/README.md

        - Artwork can be added to a portfolio and not be available for purchase
        - Artwork can be available for purchase and not feature in a portfolio
        - Artwork and portoflio may be set as active, inactive or draft
+       - Artwork cannot be deleted if it features in an order
        - Orders will be set as in progress and the shop owner to action orders as dispatched
        - Delivery are free and items can only be shipped to a UK address